The Skull (2012-present): a Doom Metal band from Chicago, Illinois, USA.

 2014 saw the release of their debut album, For Those Which Are Asleep.

 January, 2015 saw Jeff "Oly" Olson depart the band a second time; Sean Saley took the spot temporarily before ex-Cathedral man Brian Dixon would replace him more permanent.
 In November of that same year Matt Goldsborough left the band to be replaced with Witch Mountain guitarist Rob Wrong.
 The Skull EP (2016) then followed.
+With new member Brian Dixon taking over drums, The Skull would release The Endless Road Turns Dark (2018).

 See Less... ⏫